rm-dr/daisy/README.md

 ![](./server/site/resources/readme-banner.png)

-A high-precision scientific calculator with support for units, derivatives, and more.
+A pretty, general-purpose scientific calculator with support for units, derivatives, and more.

 Many features are missing, this is still under development.